D-Maxwell/Manifesto/README.md

 # Manifesto
 This repo contains my personal manifesto.
+The manifesto is avaible in English and in French.